S1aX0r/Ghosted/Ghosted.md

 ### In Conclusion ###

 Knowing technical skills in the 21st century is the best skill anyone can have.
 Not only does it provide you with more knowledge it also rewards you with high pay.

+### PUTTING IT ALL TOGETHER ###

+This was a lot, and honestly it may seem overkill, but depending on your threat model and what you are trying to avoid, this may be for you.
+It is recommended to take all the gear, tools, and steps needed and become a ghost.
+It will take time, to adjust to these unusual changes in life but you must believe in yourself.
+You are capable of great change, use it for improving your life and others.

+Thank you very much for reading Ghosted, and taking time out of your day to read about P.S.A.

 ## ##